Training Heart Rate -

 STEP ONE: Find out your Resting Heart Rate.
-Before you get out of bed in the morning place two fingers (your middle and index finger) under your ear, then slide them down until they are directly under your jawbone, pressing lightly.
+Before you get out of bed in the morning, place two fingers (your middle and index finger) under your ear, then slide them down until they are directly under your jawbone, pressing lightly.
 You should feel your pulse.
 Count the beats for one minute.
 This number is your Resting Heart Rate.
-To help insure accuracy, take your Resting Heart Rate over three mornings in a row and average the three heart rates together.
+To help ensure accuracy, take your Resting Heart Rate over three mornings in a row and average the three heart rates together.

 STEP TWO: Decide which of the zones below you're going to train in.
 For traditional cardio, there are four primary intensity levels or Zones.
 Here's what they mean.

 60% to 70% is the Energy Efficient or Recovery Zone.
-Training within this zone helps increase your aerobic capacity, develops basic endurance, burns fat and allows your body to replenish glycogen* that has been depleted during faster paced workouts.
+Training within this zone helps increase your aerobic capacity, develops basic endurance, burns fat and allows your body to replenish glycogen* that has been depleted during faster-paced workouts.

-* Glycogen is the main form of carbohydrate storage in humans and is readily converted to glucose satisfy the body's energy needs.
+* Glycogen is the main form of carbohydrate storage in humans and is readily converted to glucose to satisfy the body's energy needs.

 70% to 80% is the Aerobic Zone.
-Train in this zone and you will develop your cardiovascular system improving your body's ability to transport oxygen.
+Train in this zone, and you will develop your cardiovascular system improving your body's ability to transport oxygen.

 80% to 90% is the Anaerobic Zone.
-If you train in this zone the amount of fat your body burns is greatly reduced and glycogen stored in your muscles is the predominant energy source your body will use.
+If you train in this zone, the amount of fat your body burns is greatly reduced, and glycogen stored in your muscles is the predominant energy source your body will use.
 One of the negative side effects of burning glycogen is the buildup of a runner's worst enemy, lactic acid.
-As lactic acid builds up you will experience a rapid rise in heart rate and a slowing of your running pace.
+As lactic acid builds up, you will experience a rapid rise in heart rate and a slowing of your running pace.

-STEP THREE: Once you decide which Zone you're going to train in, and you know your Resting Heart Rate, you will need to put those figures into a formula.
+STEP THREE: Once you decide which zone you're going to train in and you know your Resting Heart Rate, you will need to put those figures into a formula.
 You can use our calculator by clicking HERE, or figure it out by following the steps below.